Pumpkin Hummus Toasts with Za’atar

 - 1 tablespoon za’atar

-- ¼ cup raw or salted pumpkin seeds
+- ¼ cup sriracha roasted pepitas, or store-bought pumpkin seeds

 - Food Processor